Ask the Expert: Exercise Injuries

 • Vary your activities: Many runners and endurance athletes get into a groove and think their endurance workout should be their only activity.
 It’s better to try other forms of exercise so you strengthen other muscles in addition to the endurance activity.
 Biking and swimming are great options, and cross training is really important, too.

-How can we tell if the pain we’re experiencing after exercise is nerve pain, muscular pain or skeletal pain?
+How can we distinguish between nerve pain, muscular pain, or skeletal pain?

 Dr. Herbst: Skeletal pain will cause an achy sensation even while your body is at rest.
 Many people describe minor skeletal injuries as the type of pain you would feel if you had a toothache.
 An acute fracture will cause more severe pain.